 Lowell McAdam is chairman and chief executive officer of Verizon Communications, a leading provider of wireless, fiber-optic and global Internet networks and services.
 He was named CEO on Aug.
 1, 2011, and chairman on Jan.
 1, 2012.

-From October 2010 until he assumed his current position, McAdam served as president and COO and had responsibility for the operations of the company’s network-based businesses – Verizon Wireless and Verizon Telecom and Business – as well as Verizon Services Operations.
-He was also responsible for the technology management and CIO functions.
+From October 2010 until he assumed his current position, McAdam served as president and COO, with responsibility for the operations of the company’s wireline and wireless businesses.
+He was also responsible for internal services and the technology management and CIO functions.

 McAdam is one of the architects of today’s global wireless industry, having built wireless businesses on three continents since the technology’s development in the 1980s.
 He was president and CEO of Verizon Wireless from 2007 until being named COO of Verizon, and before that served as Verizon Wireless’ executive vice president and chief operating officer.
 Under his leadership as CEO, Verizon took over complete ownership of Verizon Wireless by purchasing Vodafone’s 45 percent stake in the company.
 The acquisition, completed in February 2014, positions Verizon for a new phase of wireless growth and expanding opportunities and enhances the company’s ability to deliver integrated wireless and wireline products and solutions across all networks and platforms.